3 “Flipping” Great Pancake Day Maths Activities for KS2

 The Perfect Pancake

-As homework, ask your pupils to bring in their parents’ recipes for pancakes.
+As homework, ask your pupils to share their parents’ recipes for pancakes.
 Then use these recipes to find the perfect pancake recipe.
 Pupils could do this either by discussing and debating which recipes they believe are the best and providing reasons for their answers or they could use averages from the class data to calculate the perfect pancake.

 BONUS ACTIVITY: The Pancake Ratio & Percentage Problems